 Evansville is a larger medium-sized city located in the state of Indiana.
 With a population of 116,486 people and 59 constituent neighborhoods, Evansville is the third largest community in Indiana.

-The education level of Evansville citizens is a little higher than the average for US cities and towns: 21.51% of adults in Evansville have at least a bachelor's degree.
+The citizens of Evansville are slightly better educated than the national average of 21.84% for all cities and towns, with 22.13% of adults in Evansville having a bachelor's degree or advanced degree.

 Evansville is a very ethnically-diverse city.
 The people who call Evansville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Evansville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Evansville include German, Irish, English, Italian, and French.

 The most common language spoken in Evansville is English.
 Other important languages spoken here include Spanish and Chinese.